-He is first assignment began on June 6, 1917, as a curate at Sts.
-Peter and Paul Parish in Three Rivers, MA.
+His first assignment began on June 6, 1917, as a curate at Sts.
+Peter and Paul Parish in Three Rivers, MA, where he would later serve as pastor.
 On January 20, 1918, he became a curate at Sacred Heart of Jesus Parish in Easthampton, MA.

 On January 20, 1925, Fr.
 Skoniecki became Pastor of Our Lady of Częstochowa Parish in Turners Falls.
 During his pastorate, he erected a beautiful gothic church to honor Our Lady of Częstochowa, which was completed in 1929.
 In 1948, the mortgage and all parish debts were cleared.

 On February 18, 1948, Fr.
-Skoniecki became the Pastor of Sts.
-Peter and Paul Church, Three Rivers, MA.
+Skoniecki was appointed Pastor of Sts.
+Peter and Paul Parish by Bishop Thomas M. O'Leary.

-During the pontificate of Pope Pius XII in 1958, Fr.
-Skoniecki, together with the Polish community from Three Rivers, founded the Polish Chapel in honor of Our Lady of Częstochowa in the Vatican Grottoes.
-Cardinal Federico Tedeschini consecrated it on the feast of the Holy Trinity on June 1, 1958, and the founder celebrated the first Mass after the blessing.
+Father Skoniecki had a deep devotion to Our Lady of Częstochowa.
+When he contracted a serious illness in the 1950s, he promised Our Lady that if he was healed, he would erect a shrine in her honor as a sign of his gratitude.
+He was healed and after obtaining the necessary permissions, Fr.
+Skoniecki, together with the Polish community from Three Rivers, funded the construction of the Chapel of Our Lady of Częstochowa in the Vatican Grottoes during the pontificate of Pope Pius XII in 1958.
+Cardinal Federico Tedeschini consecrated it on the Feast of the Holy Trinity on June 1, 1958, and the founder celebrated the first Mass after the blessing.

-He retired Turners Falls.
-He was associated with this parish the most: it was his first rectory, and also there he built the church of Our Lady of Częstochowa.
+He retired in Turners Falls, Our Lady of Częstochowa Parish, which was his first rectory, and also there he built the church of Our Lady of Częstochowa.
 He came to Poland many times.
 He used to visit Płock, always visiting, among others a family living in the parish of St. Alexius.

 Summarizing his life, it was written about him: "he was not only a brave and talented priest and builder, but also a social activist, philanthropist, editor, writer and speaker very well known among the Polish community in America".
 Among the various functions he held and the works he did, let us mention some: in 1918-23 he was editor of the weekly "Piast" in Chicopee.
 In 1934, he represented the Polish community in America as its delegate at the World Congress of Poles in Warsaw.
 For two years he was the president of the Polish Diaspora Council in New England, helping his compatriots in Poland.
 For 7 years he was the president of priests of Americans of Polish origin in the Springfield diocese, and one of the organizers of the Polish Diocese in Chicago.
 He was the first caretaker of the Polish Museum in America and the inspirer of building a new, a suitable building for this museum, so that it would be a monument to Polish emigrants on American soil.
 In 1954, he was awarded the title of Colonel in the Polish Army for his services to gain freedom, which he appreciated in particular.

-He died on July 26, 1975 and, as requested, was buried in the Tourners Falls cemetery, next to a statue of Our Lady, in the uniform of the Polish Army.
+He died on July 26, 1975 and, as requested, was buried in the Turners Falls cemetery, next to a statue of Our Lady, in the uniform of the Polish Army.
 On the tombstone there are, among others the words: "Rev. Msgr.
-Alfons A. Skoniecki, Roman Catholic priest for 58 years, founder of the Chapel of Our Lady of Częstochowa in the Vatican, Colonel of the Polish Army".
-Last of the Titans - this is a telling title of a long, more than two-page long book published in 1986, written about it by Daniel S. Buczek.
+Alfons A. Skoniecki, Roman Catholic priest for 58 years, founder of the Chapel of Our Lady of Częstochowa in the Vatican, Colonel of the Polish Army."

 In the main altar of the chapel there is a painting of Our Lady of Częstochowa.
 This painting was made in the mosaic technique at the Vatican Mosaic Study at the turn of 1957/58.
 The author of the work, prof. V. Cassio, for the reproduction of the Face of the Mother of God and the Child, Jesus used precious polychrome glaze, and the figure garments were made of special glaze covered with hammered silver.
 All the pebbles were produced in 1720.
 The golden background of the image of prof. Cassio made 13th-century mosaic cubes, the same as used to line the apse of St. John Lateran - the cathedral of the Pope.
 In total, the picture has over 45 thousand. items.
 The crowns artistically made of gilded silver were made by the Roman woodcarver Bortolotti.